Paulo Gustavo: Career

 Gustavo gained visibility at the end of 2004, when he joined the cast of the play Surto.
-On occasion, he introduced the humorous character Dona Hermínia.
+On occasion, he introduced the humorous female character Dona Hermínia.
 After his graduation in January 2005, he left the cast of Surto and joined the play Infraturas.
 During this period he also began to make small appearances on TV, such as in the telenovela Prova de Amor, by RecordTV, and in the series A Diarista, by Globo.
-In 2006, the play Minha Mãe É Uma Peça premiered; it was adaptated for cinema in 2013 and gained a sequel in 2016.
+In 2006, the play Minha Mãe É Uma Peça premiered; it was adapted for cinema in 2013 and gained a sequel in 2016.
 In the monologue, with a text of his own, Gustavo again played Dona Hermínia.
 Built through her domestic and experiential observations, it brings together the most comical aspects of the personality of a typical middle-aged housewife, always on the verge of a nervous breakdown.
 His performance earned him a Prêmio Shell nomination for best actor.

 Gustavo starred in a title again on stage in 2010, to present the show Hiperativo, directed by Fernando Caruso.
 In 2011, he became the host of 220 Volts.
 In June 2013, the sitcom Vai Que Cola debuted in TV production at Multishow, which spawned a film adaptation in 2015.
 In 2014, the actor was on a new program, the reality Paulo Gustavo na Estrada, by Multishow.

 In 2017, he left Vai Que Cola and joined the program A Vila, along with Katiuscia Canoro, with the script by Leandro Soares.
-In 2018, he recorded the DVD of the play Minha Mãe é uma Peça at Concha Acustica at Teatro Castro Alves in the city of Salvador.
+In 2018, he recorded the DVD of the play Minha Mãe é uma Peça in the Concha Acustica at Teatro Castro Alves in the city of Salvador.